Case Study: A Historical Perspective

 The early 1900s

 - Echo sounding was invented.
 This technology measured the depth of the seafloor by generating sound pulses and measuring the amount of time they took to reflect back from the ocean bottom.
-"Depth determinations by means of reflected sound from the bottom are reported to be feasible; and though it may never supplant the standard method of sounding, there is a possibility of it becoming a valuable supplementary device."

 - In 1960, two men in a manned submersible visited Earth's deepest ocean depth in the Marianas Trench.